rcdelacruz/open-source-sei-platform/docs/contributing/roadmap.md

 ## Understanding the Roadmap

 The SEI Platform follows a phased development approach over 12 months.
-The complete roadmap is available in [docs/ROADMAP.md](../ROADMAP.md).
+The roadmap breaks down each phase into monthly and weekly deliverables.

 ### Current Phase